chenyuan-bh/sems-dc-vl/Readme.md

 ## Dataset

 New release of Changping dataset.
 Changping 1 and 2 can be downloaded from [GoogleDrive](https://drive.google.com/file/d/1KN9E8oJUUy20F6dcCVQrMxjn7Me6FyTl/view?usp=sharing).
-Please follow the terms of use.

 ## Acknowledgements